vmagelo/msdocs-django-three-azure-services/README.md

 MESSAGE_STORAGE = 'django.contrib.messages.storage.session.SessionStorage'
 ```

 This storage messages in session data.
+The default is cookie if the `MESSAGE_STORAGE` variable is not set.